Lagrangian coherent structures for flows on curved surfaces

 Before you run the Lagrangian analysis, the velocity field data and the manifold on which it is defined need to be stored in a .mat file to be read by the MATLAB code, where the variables are

-An example dataset is provided in ./Data/growingSphere.mat in the code directory, which can be visualized by running ./Data/vizExampleData.m.
+An example dataset example_data.mat is provided in the GitHub repo.

 NOTE: An accurate Lagrangian Analysis requires that the mesh representation of the manifold is sampled uniformly, whereby the mesh faces are approximately of equal size; deviation from this may result in spurious results.
 The finer the mesh faces, the better the accuracy of the advection and deformation computed.
 If the original data does not meet this requirement, remeshing is recommended.